SOUTHCOAST ESTATE PLANNING BLOG

 Bottom line: if something happens to a college student, their family is shut out of the process and the only way to be able to make decisions is to go through the time and expense of the Probate Court.

+Yet there’s a simple way to avoid this: put in place one of the most important legal documents that a young adult needs: a Healthcare Proxy.
+Far too many people assume that their families would make the choices they would want in an emergency.
 But it’s not enough for young adults to just tell their parents about their wishes.
 Instead, they need to clearly document their preferences in legally executed documents.
 The truth is most young adults will need the help of a trusted person in medical or legal emergencies.
 But to do that, it is critical that they choose someone to make legal and medical decisions for them before they are ever caught in a position where they cannot.

 National Healthcare Decisions Day is on April 16th and it’s an important reminder for every adult, young or old, to appoint someone to make medical decisions and possible end-of-life care choices.
 So in honor of National Health Care Decisions Day, we encourage all families with young adults to legally nominate someone to make difficult medical decisions for them when they are not able to.